flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Q: What are the payout odds for winning with a score total of six and exactly two cards in Small Tiger?
 Answer: The payout odds for winning with a score total of six and exactly two cards in Small Tiger are 22 to 1.

+Q: What are the rules of Baccarat?
+Answer: "Firstly, the dealer deals two sets of cards for the Banker and the Player.
+The winner is the side with a total closest to 9 or exactly totaling 9.
+All cards from 2 to 9 carry their face value in points.

+Kings (K), Queens (Q), Jacks (J), or cards with a value of 10 count as 0 points, while an Ace (A) counts as 1 point.
+Other cards are valued based on their face value.
+If necessary, specific rules dictate dealing a third card to both sides.
+The side with the total points closest to 9 wins."